Timbre Cierpke: Critical reception

 PopMatters reviewed Timbre's Sun & Moon album as an "alt-classical, art concept album that is near impossible to categorize" and said that Timbre's vocals were "embedded in melodies and arrangements that suggest the mystery and beauty of a band such as Sigur Rós".
 In the same article, reviewer Mark Allberg called the work "exquisite, well worth listening to".
 Sputnik Music referred to the album as "like being in Rivendell, the White Lodge and freakin' Narnia all at the same time".

 Musical style and influences

 In an interview with the Charleston City Paper, Timbre spoke of her views on live and classical music: “I’ve always felt like there’s a deep, intrinsic connection between two musical worlds.
 Playing with bands is energetic and passionate [whereas] classical music has depth, like a broad palette of color."
 She has cited classical composers as influences, as well as bands like Radiohead and Sigur Rós.

 Personal life

 Timbre's parents named their four children after musical terms.
 She has three siblings: Tenor, Treble, and Tetra.
-Timbre resides in Nashville and occasionally gives private piano lessons.
-In the past she has been contracted to as many as three Nashville symphonies at a time.
+Timbre resides in Nashville and occasionally gives private piano, harp, and voice lessons.
+In the past she has been contracted to as many as four professional symphonies at a time.